coop-blake/Dalchemist/README.md

 ## ![Icon](./icon/icon32.png) Run the Desktop App

-The Desktop App is intended to provide a packaged, usable interface that can be downloaded, installed and used without any additional configuration besides what is presented in the graphical interface.
-To achieve this, a google API service certificate is will need to be provided to the packaging process.
+The Desktop App is intended to provide a packaged, end user interface that can be downloaded, installed and used without any additional configuration besides what is presented in the graphical interface.

+Dalchemist uses the [Electron framework](https://www.electronjs.org/), which packages Dalchemist as a Desktop Application on variouse platforms.
+This repository provides the ability to run and package the Desktop App.
+Some of this configuration was borrowed from the [Electron React Boilerplate](https://electron-react-boilerplate.js.org/)

+A google API service certificate is will need to be provided to load the data needed by the interface.

 The desktop app can be transpiled and ran in development mode using the following command.